‘Second-week crash’ is time of peril for some COVID-19 patients

 Within the field, a debate has broken out about whether physicians are turning to ventilators too often and too early, driven by the traditional response to remarkably low blood oxygen levels in some patients who show none of the symptoms of oxygen deprivation.
 Some doctors have advocated a more conservative initial response that would spare more patients the sedation, intubation and side effects of mechanical ventilation.

 Aware of the hazards of the second week of the disease, hospitals have employed a number of tactics.
 Some are putting patients on oxygen earlier and using blood thinners prophylactically to prevent clots.
 At UCLA, caregivers more aggressively monitor ventilator pressure and use proning — placing patients on their stomachs — as much as 16 hours a day, Buhr said.
-The technique has been shown to increase the amount of oxygen getting into the lungs of patients with Acute Respiratory Distress Syndrome, a hallmark of severe COVID-19.
+The technique has been shown to increase the amount of oxygen getting into the lungs of patients with acute respiratory distress syndrome, a hallmark of severe COVID-19.

 Many of these specialists expect to continue adjusting their approach to the disease and to the unpredictability of its second week.